Azure/azure-powershell/src/Batch/Batch/help/Get-AzBatchJobPreparationAndReleaseTaskStatus.md

 ```

 This command gets the job preparation and release task status for job "Test".
-Use the Get-AzBatchAccountKeys cmdlet to assign a context to the $Context variable.
+Use the Get-AzBatchAccountKey cmdlet to assign a context to the $Context variable.

 ### Example 2: Get the job preparation and release status of a job with Filter and Select specified
 ```